Chandler82626/MyGenome/README.md

       sbatch path/to/spades-paired.sh .Sg337

-   .sh attached
+   .sh files are in main

 </details>

 <details>
    <summary>
-      7)Find # of contigs, N50 values, genome size and other datapoints about your data.
+      7) Find # of contigs, N50 values, genome size and other datapoints about your data.
    </summary>
    Velvet10Step: